ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 To reset your password, go to <https://issuetracker.connectnow.org.uk/forgot-password>, provide your email address when asked, and follow the on-screen instructions.

+## Confirming notification subscriptions

+When you or someone signs you up to receive notifications about a specific issue or category, you will be sent only 1 email to confirm you want to indeed get such notifications.

+To agree to receive notifications about a given issue or category, click the button in the email within two days.

+To no longer receive emails about a given issue, simply ignore the email.
+Do note, after two days you will not be able to subscribe to the issue again.

+## Unsubscribing from notifications

+Once you have subscribed to an issue, every subsequent email about the issue (except when the issue is closed) will contain an unsubscribe link at the bottom.

+Click the link at the bottom of the email within two days to stop receiving notifications about the given issue.

 ## Issuing API tokens

 Issue Tracker is primarly interacted with via its very powerful API.
 Some endpoints require authorization, which you can do by issuing yourself a token.